Chapter 09

 In Today's Words:

-How can I even explain how horrified I was, or describe the disgusting thing I'd spent so much time and effort creating?
+How can I even explain how horrified I was, or describe the disgusting thing I had spent so much time and effort creating when triumph turned to revulsion the moment its eye opened?
+Victor names it catastrophe within seconds, which proves he never imagined success as responsibility, only as personal glory that would validate his obsession.

 "Unable to endure the aspect of the being I had created, I rushed out of the room."